What is a Progressive Web App? Complete Guide to PWAs

 • Time spent on site increased by 40%

-The Pinterest PWA loads in under 3 seconds on 3G networks and uses minimal data, making it accessible to users worldwide.
+The Pinterest PWA loads in under 3 seconds on 3G networks and uses minimal data.

 Starbucks

-The Starbucks PWA allows customers to browse the menu, customize orders, and add items to their cart—all while offline.
-Once connectivity returns, users can complete their purchase.
-The PWA is only 233KB, making it 99.84% smaller than their native iOS app.
+The Starbucks PWA lets customers browse the menu, customize orders, and add items to their cart — all while offline.
+Once connectivity returns, they can complete the purchase.
+The PWA is only 233KB, making it 99.84% smaller than the native iOS app.

-Twitter's PWA, Twitter Lite (now X Lite), reduced data usage by 70% while maintaining the core functionality users expect.
-It loads quickly on slow networks and provides push notification support to keep users engaged.
+The X PWA cut data usage by 70% while keeping the core features users expect.
+It loads quickly on slow networks and supports push notifications to maintain engagement.

 Uber